Trideb-kumar-Pradhan/Trideb-kumar-Pradhan/README.md

 # Hello, I'm Trideb Kumar Pradhan 👋

 I'm a dedicated full stack developer with extensive experience in building dynamic web applications using modern technologies.
-Currently, I specialize as a FULLSTACK Developer at ALOK INDUSTRIES SILVASSA, where I focus on creating seamless and efficient user experiences.
+Currently, I specialize as a Fullstack Developer at ALOK INDUSTRIES SILVASSA, where I focus on creating seamless and efficient user experiences.

 🔭 Current Role: Frontend Developer